Jerald/yolol-is-cylons/information/yolol-doc.md

 ### variables
-- named with alphanumeric letters (no leading numbers)
+- named with alphanumeric letters (leading numbers are possible too)
 - can contain only a string or a fixed point decimal number (4 digit precision)
 - external variables have a leading `:`
 ```